h2oai/deepwater/docs/user-specific-installation.md

 **For Virtual Environment**

+1. Install required packages:

+		> install.packages(c("repr", "IRdisplay", "crayon", "pbdZMQ"))
+		> devtools::install_github("IRkernel/IRkernel")

-1. Install required packages:		> install.packages(c("repr", "IRdisplay", "crayon", "pbdZMQ"))		> devtools::install_github("IRkernel/IRkernel")2.
-Get directory where the IRkernel is installed:
+2. Get directory where the IRkernel is installed:

+		> system.file(package="IRkernel")

-		> system.file(package="IRkernel")	Make note of the directory.
+	Make note of the directory.
 Let's refer to it as "kernel dir".
-An example of "kernel dir" is: ``/home/wen/R/x85 64-pc-linux-gnu-library/3.2/IRkernel``3.
-Get bin directory of R home:
+An example of "kernel dir" is: ``/home/wen/R/x85 64-pc-linux-gnu-library/3.2/IRkernel``

+3. Get bin directory of R home:

+		> R.home("bin")

-		> R.home("bin")	Make note of the directory.
+	Make note of the directory.
 Let's refer to it as "r home".
-An example of "r home" is: ``/usr/lib/R/bin``4.
-Exit R:
+An example of "r home" is: ``/usr/lib/R/bin``

+4. Exit R:

+		> exit

-		> exit	**Note**: You may get prompted to specify whether you to save the workspace image.
+	**Note**: You may get prompted to specify whether you to save the workspace image.
 You can select no.

 5. Go to kernelspec directory in "kernel dir".
 For example:

-		$ cd /home/wen/R/x86 64-pc-linux-gnu-library/3.2/IRkernel/kernelspec6.
-Optional: Make copy of kernel.json file in case of mistake:
+		$ cd /home/wen/R/x86 64-pc-linux-gnu-library/3.2/IRkernel/kernelspec

+6. Optional: Make copy of kernel.json file in case of mistake:

-		$ cp kernel.json kernel.json.orig7.
-Modify kernel.json file to point to R in "kernel dir".
+		$ cp kernel.json kernel.json.orig

+7. Modify kernel.json file to point to R in "kernel dir".
 The first item of the ``argv`` list in the kernel.json file will simply have "R".
 This needs to be updated with your "r home" directory path.
 Below are the before and after modi cations of kernel.json (only the argv item should be di fferent.

+   - kernel.json Before

+			{
+			"argv": ["R",
+			"--slave", "-e", "IRkernel::main()", "--args", 		"{connection_file}"],
+			"display_name":"R", "language":"R"
+			}

+   - kernel.json After

+			{
+			"argv": ["/usr/lib/R/bin/R",
+			"--slave", "-e", "IRkernel::main()", "--args", 		"{connection_file}"],
+			"display_name": "R", "language": "R"
+			}

- - kernel.json Before		{		"argv": ["R",		"--slave", "-e", "IRkernel::main()", "--args", 		"{connection_file}"],		"display_name":"R", "language":"R"		} - kernel.json After		{		"argv": ["/usr/lib/R/bin/R",		"--slave", "-e", "IRkernel::main()", "--args", 		"{connection_file}"],		"display_name": "R", "language": "R"		}8.
-Install kernel with jupyter (replace with your path):
+8. Install kernel with jupyter (replace with your path):

 		jupyter kernelspec install --replace --name ir --user /home/wen/R/x86_64-pc-linux-gnu-library/3.2/IRkernel/kernelspec

    You should get a confirmation message similar to:

 		[InstallKernelSpec] Installed kernelspec ir in /home/wen/.local/share/jupyter/kernels/ir

-**For Global environment**
+**For Global Environment**

+		$ R
-		$ R		> install.packages(c('repr', 'IRdisplay', 'crayon', 'pbdZMQ', 'devtools'))		> devtools::install_github('IRkernel/IRkernel')		> IRkernel::installspec()
+		> install.packages(c('repr', 'IRdisplay', 'crayon', 'pbdZMQ', 'devtools'))
+		> devtools::install_github('IRkernel/IRkernel')
+		> IRkernel::installspec()